oitzujoey/duck-lisp/docs/language.md

 S-expressions are taken to the extreme.
 Not even `quote` has special syntax.
 Every function and keyword follows the form `(verb noun noun …)`. `verb` must be an identifier.
 There's an alternative syntax available though, so take a look at "parenthesis-inference.md" when you tire of the parentheses.

-Despite what is shown in this document, all keywords are preceded by two underscores. "language-reference.md" contains the full list of keywords and built-in functions.
-Every form in that document is mentioned in this one as well, but without the underscores since underscores are unsightly.
+In addition to what is shown in this document, all keywords also have an alias which is the original keyword name but preceded by two underscores.

 ## Comments